-If there are any leaks in the pool, it’s essential to fix them right away.
-Leaks can cause the water level to drop and result in a sagging pool cover.
+If there are leaks in the pool, it’s essential to fix them immediately.
+Leaks can cause the water level to drop, resulting in a sagging pool cover.
 Check for leaks around the pool deck, skimmer box, plumbing fixtures, and other potential leak sources.

 Replace Old Pool Cover

 If your pool cover is old, it’s probably time to replace it.
 An old pool cover can become brittle and start to sag.
-If you’ve had your pool cover for more than five years, it’s time to buy a new one.
-But first, you have to know how to remove your pool cover the right way.
+If you’ve had your pool cover for over five years, it’s time to buy a new one.
+But first, you must know how to remove your pool cover correctly.

 Make Sure the Cover is the Right Size